fiveham/NC-elections/README.md

 #### pp

-`pp` does not need to `=` anything.
-Its mere presence in the url causes the Polling Place layer to display automatically when the page loads.
+If `pp` is set to `early`, then the early voting locations are displayed automatically when the page loads.
+If `pp` is set to anything else or is simply present without being set to anything, then the election-day polling places are displayed automatically when the page loads.

 #### bounds